-- earthmoving in excess of 50 cubic yards.
-This requirement is included as Mitigation Measure HYD-1.
-The impacts are less than significant with mitigation incorporated. - B. The proposed project would not significantly require the use of, or otherwise interfere with, available groundwater supplies with the implementation of Mitigation Measure HYD-1.
-There is a less than significant impact with mitigations incorporated. - C. i-ii The proposed project is not projected to significantly contribute to any increase in erosion, siltation, surface runoff, or redirection of flood flows with implementation of Mitigation Measure HYD-1.
-There is a less than significant impact with mitigation incorporated. - iii The project would not contribute runoff water which would exceed the capacity of existing or planned stormwater drainage systems with implementation of Mitigation Measure HYD-1.
-There is a less than significant impact with mitigation incorporated. - iv The project is located in Flood Zone X, meaning that the northern portion of the site is outside of the Standard Flood Height Elevation and of minimal flood hazard (Zone X).
+- B. The proposed project would not significantly require the use of, or otherwise interfere with, available groundwater supplies.
+This project is located within the Big Indian Creek Watershed (180400130601) which's condition is listed as unknown, according to the US EPA waterway database.
+Wells are regulated by the Environmental Health Department, with oversight from the State of California.
+Any proposed or existing wells would require permitting through this agency.
+There is a less than significant impact. - C. i-ii The proposed project is not projected to significantly contribute to any increase in erosion, siltation, surface runoff, or redirection of flood flows.
+Any significant grading would require permitting with the Amador County Building Department to ensure that there are less than significant impacts to erosion, siltation, surface runoff or redirection of flood flows on-site.
+These permits are included under Mitigation Measure HYD-1.
+There is a less than significant impact with mitigation incorporated.

+iii The project would not contribute runoff water which would exceed the capacity of existing or planned stormwater drainage systems.
+There is a less than significant impact.

+iv The project is located in Flood Zone X, meaning that the northern portion of the site is outside of the Standard Flood Height Elevation and of minimal flood hazard (Zone X).
 The proposed project does not involve the construction of housing on the property.
-Impact are less than significant with respect to placing housing within a 100-year flood hazard area for this project. - D. There is no known risk mapped on the California Department of Conservation CGS Information Warehouse regarding landslides.
+Impact are less than significant with respect to placing housing within a 100-year flood hazard area for this project.

+- D. There is no known risk mapped on the California Department of Conservation CGS Information Warehouse regarding landslides.
 This zone change which does include expansion of uses but not propose specific changes of use or additional development therefore a less than significant impact to/from flood flows. - E. The project would not substantially degrade water quality through its operation.
-Conditions of additional project approval include submission of plans to the Amador County Environmental Health Department, obtainment of a Grading Permit through the Amador County Building Department, included as Mitigation Measure HYD-1.
+Conditions of project approval include submission of plans to the Amador County Environmental Health Department, obtainment of a Grading Permit through the Amador County Building Department.

-Mitigation Measure UTL-2 addresses the water quality of on-site wells.
 There is a less than significant impact with mitigations incorporated regarding water quality resulting from this project. - F. It is highly unlikely that the project would be subject to inundation by seiche, tsunami, or mudflow as the project site is not in any FEMA mapped DFIRM Flood Zones.
 There would not be substantial risk for property or people through the failure of levees or dams introduced by this project, therefore there is a less than significant impact regarding risk or loss. - G. There is no existing water quality control plan or sustainable groundwater management plan in the vicinity of this project.
 Compliance with SGMA would be required for future water usage.
 There is a less than significant impact.